gerardjoreilly/gerardjoreilly.github.io/_pages/about.md

 ## News
 <ul>

+<li> <b>06/03/2025</b> - Gerard gave a presentation on "The Built Environment Data Framework for Simulated Design and Vulnerability Modelling in Earthquake Engineering" at the 9th International Course on Seismic Analysis of Structures using OpenSees in Lausanne, Switzerland [<a href="http://gerardjoreilly.github.io/files/Presentations/BED-SimDesign-OpenSees-Lausanne-OReilly.pdf">Presentation</a>][<a href="http://gerardjoreilly.github.io/files/Photos/opensees-epfl.jpeg">Photo</a>] </li>

 <li> <b>01/01/2025</b> - Gerard has joined the <a href="https://journals.sagepub.com/editorial-board/EQS">Editorial Board of Earthquake Spectra</a> as an Associate Editor! </li>

 <li> <b>20/12/2024</b> - New paper published in Earthquake Spectra on "Three benefits of “Caution (Yellow Tag)” in SHM-driven condition assessment of buildings: Eight years experience with market-based SHM" [<a href="http://gerardjoreilly.github.io/files/Journal/fukutomi-et-al-2024-three-benefits-of-caution-(yellow-tag)-in-shm-driven-condition-assessment-of-buildings-eight-years.pdf">Paper</a>][<a href="https://journals.sagepub.com/doi/10.1177/87552930241296377">Link</a>] </li>